pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 ### <a name"rem"></a>Concluding Remarks

-It is my hope that with sufficient optimization, mo-gc or a future relative might be taken seriously as a foundational component of language runtimes hosted in Rust.

 The throughput issue currently makes it a non-contender except perhaps for low allocation-intensity applications but with the appropriate data structure I believe it can be addressed.